zodern/meteor-up/README.md

 meteor: {
  ...
  "ssl": {
-   "certificate": "./bundle.crt", // this is a bundle of certificates "key": "./private.key", // this is the private key of the certificate "port": 443 // 443 is the default value and it's the standard HTTPS port }
+   "crt": "./bundle.crt", // this is a bundle of certificates "key": "./private.key", // this is the private key of the certificate "port": 443 // 443 is the default value and it's the standard HTTPS port }